Choose another writer in this calendar:

 home is full of hunting trophies.

-For further reading: Jan Guillou - utifrån by Paul Frigyes (2014); Höjd över varje misstanke: en bok om Jan Guillou by Paul Frigyes (2013); Ordets makt och vanmakt: mitt skrivande liv by Jan Guillou (2009); Förförande fiktion eller historieförmedling?: Arn-serien, historiemedvetande och historiedidaktik by Carina Renander (2007); In Arn’s Footsteps: Follow Jan Guillou’s Temple Knight Round Västra Götaland, Sweden by Anja Praesto and Marita Sjölin (2002); I Arns fotspår by Lennart Utgren, Dick Harrison, Bo Södervall, Kaj Wistbacka (2002); Hjältarna på Fagerhult by Pär Lorentzon (1993)
+For further reading: Jan Guillou - utifrån by Paul Frigyes (2014); Höjd över varje misstanke: en bok om Jan Guillou by Paul Frigyes (2013); Ordets makt och vanmakt: mitt skrivande liv by Jan Guillou (2009); Förförande fiktion eller historieförmedling?: Arn-serien, historiemedvetande och historiedidaktik by Carina Renander (2007); 'A Birth Certificate for Sweden, Packaged for Postmodernism: Jan Guillou's Templar Trilogy' by Sandra Ballif Straubhaar, in The Year's Work in Medievalism, 2002 - XVII, edited by Jesse G. Swan and Richard Utz (2003); In Arn’s Footsteps: Follow Jan Guillou’s Temple Knight Round Västra Götaland, Sweden by Anja Praesto and Marita Sjölin (2002); I Arns fotspår by Lennart Utgren, Dick Harrison, Bo Södervall, Kaj Wistbacka (2002); Hjältarna på Fagerhult by Pär Lorentzon (1993)